pyccel/pyccel/developer_docs/ast_nodes.md

 ### Class type

 The class type is the type reported by Python when you call the built-in function `type`.
-The object stored in this attribute should inherit from `pyccel.ast.datatypes.DataType`.
+The object stored in this attribute should inherit from `pyccel.ast.datatypes.PyccelType`.

 ### Datatype

 Some types in Python are containers which contain elements of other types.
 This is the case for NumPy arrays, tuples, lists, etc. In this case, the class type does not provide enough information to write the declaration in the low-level target language.
 Additionally a data type is required.
-The data type is the type of an element of the container, as for the class type, the object stored in this attribute should inherit from `pyccel.ast.datatypes.DataType`.
-If the class type is not a container then the class type and the data type will be the same.
+The data type is the type of an element of the container, as for the class type, the object stored in this attribute should inherit from `pyccel.ast.datatypes.PyccelType`.
+If the class type is not a container then the class type and the data type will be the same, otherwise the class type will inherit from `pyccel.ast.datatypes.ContainerType` and the data type will inherit from `pyccel.ast.datatypes.FixedSizeType`.

-### Precision

-The precision indicates the precision of the datatype.
-This number is related to the number of bytes that the datatype takes up in memory (e.g. `float64` has precision = 8 as it takes up 8 bytes, `complex128` has precision = 8 as it is comprised of two `float64` objects).
+A `FixedSizeType` represents a built-in scalar datatype which can be represented in memory.
+E.g. `int32`, `int64`.
+It is characterised by a primitive type which describes the category of datatype (integer, floating point, etc) and a precision.
+The precision is related to the number of bytes that the datatype takes up in memory (e.g. `float64` has precision = 8 as it takes up 8 bytes, `complex128` has precision = 8 as it is comprised of two `float64` objects).
 The precision is equivalent to the `kind` parameter in Fortran.

-In Python the precision of some types depends on the system where the code is run.
-This is notably the case for integers which have a precision of 4 on Windows but a precision of 8 on Linux and MacOS.
-This is the case for native types.
-In order to differentiate these types from the fixed-precision objects provided by NumPy, the precision -1 is used to denote the default precision.

 ### Rank